Work with dangerous chemical and biological substances

 Occasions when an investigation and risk assessment should be done:

-1. When you have new or previously unassessed work.
+1. When a new or previously unassessed work should be done.

-2. With changes in the prerequisites, for example new risk information, new working methods, or new technical equipment.
+2. If the prerequisites changes, for example new information about risks, new working methods or new technical equipment.

-In some work, for example building work with demolition, one meets risk sources that you have not been able to know about in advance.
+In some work, for example demolition, there can be risk sources that you have not been able to know about in advance.
 In these cases, one must do the risk assessment for the types of chemical risk sources that are possible, and prepare measures for them.

-Work with dangerous substances demands knowledge and that the employees receive special training and knowledge.
+Work with dangerous substances requires knowledge and that the employees receive special training.
 Sometimes the employees must undergo special medical checks.
-Work with asbestos, quartz and thermosetting plastic are examples of chemical substances in the building sector that have special requirements.
+Work with asbestos, quartz and thermosetting plastic are examples of chemical substances in the construction sector that have special requirements.
+Read more here:

-Asbestos work requires, in addition, both special permission and documentation, which must be approved by us at the Swedish Work Environment Authority.
-All work with asbestos during demolition must, in addition, be reported beforehand to us.
+Asbestos work requires, in addition, both a special permission and documentation, which must be approved by us at the Swedish Work Environment Authority.
+Every work with asbestos during demolition must, in addition, be reported beforehand to us.

-Work with dangerous substances during moving work places specific demands on the use of special personal safety equipment.
-It also demands planning so that other employees are not subjected to the dangerous substance.
+Work with dangerous substances during mobile work places specific demands on the use of special personal protective equipment.
+It also demands planning so that other employees are not exposed to the dangerous substance.

-To prevent an employee from being subjected to dangerous substances, there are demands for stocktaking of substances that are harmful to health, before construction work begins.
-The responsibility for carrying out the inventory is with the client, the building work environment coordinator for projection and planning, the building environment coordinator for execution, and the employer.
+To prevent employees from being exposed to dangerous substances, there is a demand for an inventory of substances that are harmful to health, before the construction work is started.
+The responsibility for carrying out the inventory is with the client, the designers and the employer.
+The building work environment coordinator for the design and planning phase and the coordinator for the construction phase should also check that this is done.

-Asbestos occurred in construction work until about 1976, and was completely banned in 1982.
-It is a mineral, and was used for insulation, paint, fixatives, joints, and sheet material for walls, ceilings and floors.
-It was used because it was fire resistant, heat-insulating, noise insulating, and generally had good mechanical durability.
-The risks arise during demolition and other work.
+Asbestos occurred in buildings and structures until about 1976, and was completely banned in 1982.
+It is a mineral and was used for insulation, paint, fixatives, joints and materials for walls, ceilings and floors.
+It was used because it was fire resistant, heat-insulating, noise insulating and generally had good mechanical durability.
+The risks arise during demolition and other processing.
 Asbestos products cause dangerous dust that can cause pulmonary illnesses and cancer.

-Quartz (rock dust) occurs in stone and cement work because it is a mineral that is present in great amounts in our most common rocks, granite and gneiss.
-This means that the risks exist during many different types of work such as penetrating and chopping in concrete, civil engineering work with earth and stone, drilling in rock and during demolition.
-Quartz dust can cause pulmonary illnesses and possibly also cancer.
+Quartz (rock dust) occurs in stone and concrete work since it is a mineral that is present in great amounts in our most common rocks, granite and gneiss.
+This means that the risk exist during many different types of work such as penetrating and chopping in concrete, civil engineering work with earth and stone, drilling in rock and during demolition.
+Quartz dust can cause pulmonary illnesses and probably also cancer.